fannheyward/coc-marketplace/README.md

 ## Usage

-`:CocList marketplace`
+* `:CocList marketplace` list all available extensions
+* `:CocList marketplace python` to search extension that name contains `python`

-To uninstall extensions, use official `:CocList extensions`.
+To uninstall extensions, use `:CocList extensions`.

 ## License